meribold/meribold.org/virtual-environments-9487.md

 same system.

 [module search path]: https://docs.python.org/3/library/site.html

-{::comment}
-How can we install something into the virtual environment?
-{:/}

 Packages could be installed into this handmade virtual environment with `pip`.
 For example, if your project needs exactly version 0.0.3 of